handee/conference-discord-bots/README.md

 ## welcomebot

 Welcomebot sends a direct message to everyone who joins your channel.
 I used this to send a bit of "how to Discord" info and also to remind all attendees of the code of conduct.
+This needs to run continually (so either on a server, or just leave your computer on if you're lazy like me).

 ## posterbot